 What does a Master of Science in Occupational Therapy do?
-Occupational therapy masters graduate programs prepare students to assess, plan, organize and participate in rehabilitation, thereby aiding disabled individuals in regaining independence, homemaking and life skills.
+Occupational therapy masters programs prepare students to assess, plan, organize and participate in rehabilitation, thereby aiding disabled individuals in regaining independence, homemaking and life skills.
 They work with individuals who suffer from a mentally, physically, developmentally, or emotionally disabling condition.

 A master's degree or higher in occupational therapy is the typical minimum requirement for entry into the field.
 Occupational therapy graduate programs teach critical thinking skills and practice principles so that students can learn how to work with diversified populations.
 Students learn core theories and ethics of practice in occupational therapy programs, and degree completion allows students to sit for the National Board for Certification in occupational therapy exam.
 Certifications associated with this degree include “OTR”, or Registered Occupational Therapist, and “OTL”, or Licensed Occupational Therapist.

-Occupational Therapy Masters Program Admission Requirements
+Occupational Therapy Masters Programs' Admission Requirements

 In order to apply for admission to a master’s program in occupational therapy students must possess a bachelor’s degree in a related field.
 Many programs require a minimum GPA as well as an essay and interview prior to admission.
 The masters program ranges in length anywhere from one to four years.

-Occupational Therapy Masters Program and Curriculum
+Occupational Therapy Masters Programs and Curriculum